-Hastings’ talents not just as a musician but as a compelling storyteller were obvious – THE HERALD
+Hastings’ talents not just as a musician but as a compelling storyteller are obvious – THE HERALD

 A genuine treat – FATEA

 As well as performing, Claire is also involved in several teaching projects throughout Scotland.
-She teaches Scottish music, singing and ukulele in primary schools around Dumfries and Galloway through Feis Rois’ Youth Music Initiative and regularly teaches Voice at The Gaitherin (Aberdeenshire) and Feis an Iar Dheas (Dumfries).
-Claire is also qualified to teach early years Colourstrings and was involved with New Rhythms for Glasgow leading singing workshops for adults with mental health issues (GAMH).
+She teaches Scottish music, singing and ukulele in primary schools around Dumfries and Galloway through Feis Rois’ Youth Music Initiative, and regularly teaches singing at The Gaitherin (Aberdeenshire) and Feis an Iar Dheas (Dumfries).
+Claire is also qualified to teach early years Colourstrings and has taught adult singing workshops at GAMH, Sangstream and Blackford Sings amongst others.

 Claire is particularly passionate about her work with Live Music Now Scotland; a charity based organisation which brings live music to a range of audiences.
 Since 2013, she has been involved in various projects with LMNS alongside singer Robyn Stapleton and group Aonach Mòr, and has worked with a range of groups including the elderly, teenagers in care and early years.

 Claire currently performs as a solo artist and with various musicians in The Claire Hastings Band.
 She is also a quarter of Top Floor Taivers, who launched their first album ‘A Delicate Game’ earlier this year.